-If you drive all the way down to where Route 66 enters California, you will find yourself about 20 minutes South of Needles.
-This is where a famous bridge, known as the Old Trails Bridge, spans the Colorado River which was once part of Route 66.
-Today the bridge is just for an oil pipeline crossing and I found it hard to get to a good spot to take a picture, but you can see the best shot I was able to get above and let me know if you have a suggestion for how to see it in the comments.
+If you drive down to where Route 66 enters California, you will find yourself about 20 minutes south of Needles.
+This is where a famous bridge, known as the Old Trails Bridge, spans the Colorado River, which was once part of Route 66.
+Today the bridge is just for an oil pipeline crossing, and I found it hard to get to a good spot to take a picture, but you can see the best shot I was able to get above and let me know if you have a suggestion for how to see it in the comments.

 Route 66 Tower

-After driving about 15 minutes in the barren desert you will make your way to downtown Needles.
-There isn’t a lot here but there are a few old buildings and a few places with fun Route 66 art.
+After driving about 15 minutes in the barren desert, you will make your way to downtown Needles.
+There isn’t a lot here, but there are a couple of old buildings and a few places with fun Route 66 art.

 El Garces Hotel

-This is the main attraction in downtown Needles as it is an old hotel that they are now renovating and it is one of the only remaining historic buildings in this area.
-There wasn’t much I could see while I was there but it was fun to see something that is from the time period when this road was driven.
+This is the main attraction in downtown Needles as it is an old hotel that they are now renovating and one of the only remaining historic buildings in this area.
+There wasn’t much I could see while I was there, but it was fun to see something that is from the time period when this road was driven.

 Gus’s Fresh Jerky

-After leaving downtown there is a little jerky stand about 2 minutes off Route 66 if you want to go to it.
-I got some really good dried mangos here, but there is a honey stand coming up as well though so you may choose to skip it.
+After leaving downtown, there is a little jerky stand about 2 minutes off Route 66 if you want to go to it.
+I got some delicious dried mangos here, but there is a honey stand coming up as well though, so you may choose to skip it.

 Food – Needles

 Route 66 is Highway 40 for a little while before you get off on Highway 95 North.
-When you do you will see signs for this little honey stand.
-It is a fun quick stop where you can take a picture in a cut out of a bee and buy some fresh honey.
-From here you keep driving on Highway 95 North till you see the left turn that leads you to the city of Goff.
+When you do, you will see signs for this little honey stand.
+It is a fun, quick stop where you can take a picture in a cut out of a bee and buy some fresh honey.
+I have no idea how long this will be there though.
+From here, you keep driving on Highway 95 North till you see the left turn that leads you to the city of Goff.

-Goff is one of the best kept up cities on this entire stretch of Route 66, while it doesn’t have any food or gas, it does have a really well-preserved schoolhouse museum.
-The schoolhouse here was built in 1914 and it is in great shape with a docent that watches over it and lots of things to see / interact with.
-You can read more about it here, but note it is only open on Sat, Sun and Mon.
+Goff is one of the best kept up areas on this entire stretch of Route 66.
+While it doesn’t have any food or gas, it does have a well-preserved schoolhouse museum.
+The schoolhouse here was built in 1914, and it is in great shape with a docent that watches over it and lots of things to see/interact with.
+You can read more about it here, but note it is only open on Sat, Sun, and Mon.

 The road for the next 30 or so miles has nothing at all on it.
-It is very barren and I didn’t really even see any other car.
+It is very barren, and I didn’t even see any other cars.
 It will eventually cross over Highway 40 on its way to Essex.

-The town of Essex is not much more than a few broken down buildings currently.
-I took a couple of pictures but there isn’t anything to do here or see other than the buildings.
+The town of Essex is not much more than a few broken-down buildings currently.
+I took a couple of pictures, but there isn’t anything to do here or see other than the ruined buildings.

 From Essex to Amboy there is not much to see either, notice a trend?
-I did notice that for a few miles there was a lot of rocks that spelled out people’s names along the train tracks.
-These went on for miles but I am not what the purpose of them was.
+I did notice that for a few miles, there were a lot of rocks that spelled out people’s names along the train tracks.
+These went on for miles, but I am not sure what the purpose of them was.

 Route 66 Plaque

-When you are getting close to Amboy you will see a sign for a kiosk, this will lead you to the above plaque with some information on Route 66 as well as the area you are standing in.
-It is a good viewpoint as well and one of the only things like it on this stretch of the drive.
+When you are getting close to Amboy, you will see a sign for a kiosk.
+This will lead you to the above plaque with some information on Route 66 as well as the area.
+It is an excellent viewpoint as well, and one of the only things like it on this stretch of the drive.

 Amboy – Roy’s

-Amboy is the city that was once sold on EBay and it is the main attraction on this stretch of Route 66.
-There is a small gas station here with some food and some very expensive gas.
-Also, there is a really fun old sign that is popular for photography and the remains of an old motel and school.
+Amboy is the city that was once sold on eBay, and it is the main attraction on this stretch of Route 66.
+There is a small gas station here with some food and some costly gas.
+Also, there is an amusing old sign that is popular for photography and the remains of an old motel and school.

-Just a little bit down the road from Amboy is the Amboy Crater which is another really popular attraction.
-I have actually hiked to the top of the crater and you can read about that here.
-It is a fun spot to just view from the shaded look out point as well if you are not in a hiking mood.
+Just a little bit down the road from Amboy is the Amboy Crater, which is another top-rated attraction.
+I have hiked to the top of the crater, and you can read about that here.
+It is a fun spot to view from the shaded lookout point as well if you are not in a hiking mood.

 Bristol Dry Lake

-From here you can either hop back on Highway 40 or drive Route 66 which pretty much just parallels it for the next 25 miles.
+From here, you can either hop back on Highway 40 or drive Route 66, which pretty much parallels it for the next 25 miles.
 I chose to drive the highway as the road was in better shape.
 I got off again in the town of Newberry Springs, which is where the famous Bagdad Cafe is from the movie of the same name.
-I didn’t eat here either but it was a fun and historic spot to see.
+I didn’t eat here either, but it was a fun and historic spot to see.

 Daggett Pioneer Cemetery

-As you can see, this day on Route 66 is a barren adventure through the California desert and it doesn’t have a lot of main attractions.
-That being said I always like driving on this road as it makes me think about its amazing history and about all of the people that came through this area.
-I enjoyed my time on Route 66 and you can read about my stops on the next section here.
+As you can see, this day on Route 66 is a barren adventure through the California desert, and it doesn’t have a lot of main attractions.
+That being said, I always like driving on this road as it makes me think about its incredible history and about all of the people that came through this area.
+I enjoyed my time on Route 66, and you can read about my stops on the next section here.